e-Learning for Educators

 |Improving Reading and Writing in the Content Area*|

 In order to be successful in content area classes such as social studies, science, and mathematics, students must be able to read a variety of informational texts and produce written documents.
-This workshop will give teachers the tools they need to integrate literacy strategies into content area learning to help raise student achievement.
-By the end of the workshop, participants will be able to locate web-based tools, strategies, and lessons that foster literacy skills in all content areas.
-It is the intent of this course that participants will develop a plan for incorporating these tools and strategies into their classroom instruction.
+This course will give teachers the tools they need to integrate literacy strategies into content area learning to help raise student achievement.
+By the end of the course, participants will be able to locate web-based tools, strategies, and lessons that foster literacy skills in all content areas.
+Participants will also have developed a plan for incorporating these tools and strategies into their instruction.

-*This course is open to all certified WV educators and paraprofessinals who are assigned as a full-time classroom aide.
+*This course is open to all certified WV educators and paraprofessionals who are assigned as a full-time classroom aide.